A guide to the hiring process

 Applicants are to direct questions regarding specific positions to the Human Resource Department.
 Candidates should not contact the selecting principals/supervisors directly.

-Following a Selection Interview and Final HR Interview, the candidate can expect to receive either a phone call or letter informing him/her of the results of the interview.
+Following a Selection Interview and Final HR Interview, the candidate can expect to receive either a phone call or a letter informing him/her of the results of the interview.
 If you do not receive a contact within 10 business days following these interviews, please contact the Human Resources Department for an update.